charmplusplus/charm/doc/charm++/manual.rst

 -  A working, virtual ``pup`` method.
 You can omit this if your class has no data that needs to be packed.

+As an added note for ``PUP::able`` classes which are templated: just as with templated chares, you will also need to include the .def.h surrounded by ``CK_TEMPLATES_ONLY`` preprocessor guards in an appropriate location, as described in Section :numref:`templates`.

 An abstract superclass — a superclass that will never actually be packed — only needs to inherit from ``PUP::able`` and include a ``PUPable_abstract(className)`` macro in their body.
 For these abstract classes, the .ci file, ``PUPable_decl`` macro, and constructor are not needed.

-For example, if *parent* is a concrete superclass and *child* its subclass:
+For example, if *parent* is a concrete superclass, and *child* and *tchild* are its subclasses:

 .. code-block:: cpp

    // --------- In the .ci file ---------
    PUPable parent;
    PUPable child; // Could also have said `PUPable parent, child;`
+   // One PUPable declaration per concrete intantiantion of tchild PUPable tchild<int, double>;
+   PUPable tchild<char, Foo>;

    // --------- In the .h file ---------
    class parent : public PUP::able {